Updated Aug 2022

 - Paper only engages with a tiny slice of the literature

 - Paper just “doesn’t look right” (e.g. has a serious grammatical error in the title)

 For full transparency, here are the papers I found less credible for the above reasons, given as hopefully-offense-minimizing numbers: 1 2 3 4 5 6 7 8.
 Note that many of these do suggest health concerns with aspartame, but I am discounting their conclusions because I don’t think they are credible.
-If you don’t trust me, you should definitely look at those papers yourself.
+If you don’t trust me, you should look at those papers yourself.
 I have linked (here or below) everything I found that was published after the year 2000 and claimed to be a review of aspartame.

 Butchko et al.